Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Appendix

-\paragraph{Generating intermediate edits with Image morphing~\citep{cao2025freemorph}} Given the source and edited image, we use Freemorph - a training free Diffusion based image morphing approach.
-Freemorph requires input caption for the two source images to be interpolated.
-To this end, we use LLaVA~\citep{llava} model to generate captions, as they suggested in their paper.
-Further, the method first inverts the two images and then interpolated the attention features during denoising.
+\textbf{ii) Generating intermediate edits with Image morphing}.
+Given the source and edited image, we use Freemorph~\citep{cao2025freemorph} - a training-free Diffusion-based image morphing approach to generate interpolations.
+These interpolations will be used as ground truths for the edits with intermediate strengths.
+Freemorph requires an input caption for the two images to be interpolated.
+To this end, we use LLaVA~\citep{llava} to generate captions as suggested by their paper.
+Freemorph first inverts the two images and then interpolates the attention features during denoising.
 This requires a full denoising process to generate one morph image.
 In practice, we generate $N=5$ intermediate morphs between the source and the edited image.
-We use official code provided by the authors that is built on StableDiffusion-2.1~\cite{rombach2022high} and use DDIM scheduler for generation with $T=50$ steps.
-All the interpolations were generated at a native resolution $768 X 768$ of SD-2.1.
+We use the official code provided by the authors that is built on StableDiffusion-$2.1$~\citep{rombach2022high} and use the DDIM scheduler for generation with $T=50$ steps.
+All the interpolations were generated at a native resolution $768 \times 768$ of SD-$2.1$ base model.
+Though Freemorph generates smooth interpolations in most of the cases, it may contain errors in some, that we filter out with our extensive filtering pipeline

-\paragraph{Data Filtering.} We filter out the edit sequences that are not smooth and have significant inversion during the diffusion inversion.
-We visualize some examples that are selected and filtered out based on the reconstruction quality and sequence uniformity in Fig.~\ref{fig:data-filtering-supply}.
+\textbf{iii) Data Filtering.} As our data generation process involves the use of several generative models, it may lead to errors in some of the generated data samples.
+We filter such cases with an automated data filtering logic.
+Specifically, we remove samples that have - \textbf{\textit{a)}} inversion errors, \textbf{\textit{b)}} non-smooth trajectories, or \textbf{\textit{c)}} weak edits.
+Some examples are shown in Fig.~\ref{fig:data-filtering-supply}.

+\textbf{a) Poor inversion.} We use Freemorph for generating image edit sequences that involve diffusion inversion of the input images.
+The inversion of the source and the edited image can be error-prone, resulting in an inaccurate training signal.
+To address this, we compute the LPIPS distance between the original image and its inversion and remove the sample if the LPIPS is above a threshold, indicating poor inversion.
+Some examples are shown in the first and last row in Fig.~\ref{fig:data-filtering-supply}.

+\textbf{b) Non-smooth trajectories.} We also filter out samples where the edit sequence has non-uniform transitions, i.e., change between the two adjacent images is not consistent across the sequence (see rows $3$,$4$,$5$ in Fig.~\ref{fig:data-filtering-supply}).
+For a good training sample $(x,e,s,y_s)$, the extent of change between the source $x$ and edit $y_s$ should scale with the edit strength $s$.
+Equivalently, the distance between adjacent images in the sequence should remain consistent.
+We define the sequence of deltas as $D = \{d_{0,1}, d_{1,2}, \ldots, d_{N-1,N}\}$, where $d_{i,i+1}$ is the distance between image $y_i$ and $y_{i+1}$ and measures its uniformity via the KL-divergence from a discrete uniform distribution.
+In an ideal edit sequence, this sequence of image distances should follow a uniform distribution.
+We use a KL threshold value of $0.15$ to filter such cases with non-smooth trajectories.